graphql/graphql-over-http/README.md

 A GraphQL server operates on a single URL and all GraphQL requests for a given service should be directed at this URL.
 Other protocols may also use that URL.

-It is recommended to end the path component of URL with `/graphql`, for example: `http://example.com/graphql` or `http://example.com/product/graphql`.
+It is recommended to end the path component of the URL with `/graphql`, for example: `http://example.com/graphql` or `http://example.com/product/graphql`.

 # Serialization Format